near/docs/docs/1.concepts/basics/transactions/gas.md

 ---

 ## Gas Units & Gas Price
-On every transaction NEAR users get charged a small $NEAR fee, which has to be payed upfront.
+On every transaction NEAR users get charged a small $NEAR fee, which has to be paid upfront.
 However, transaction fees are not computed directly in $NEAR.

 ### Gas Units
 Internally, the computation is done using **gas units** which are **deterministic**, meaning that a given operation will always cost the **same amount of gas**.